Deltares/hydromt/docs/dev/migrating-to-v1.rst

 	- using a YAML object, with a mandatory `protocol` plus kwargs.
 - `unit_add`, `unit_mult`, `rename`, `attrs`, `meta` are moved to `data_adapter`

+There is also a script available for migrating your data catalog, available at `scripts/migrate_catalog_to_v1.py'.

 Model
 -----